eduardoyanoliveira/Scrum/README.md

 # Scrum

-Scrum is the most used agile methodology world wide.It provide a framework to develop high-valued products and services fast.<br>
+Scrum is the most used agile methodology world wide.It provides a framework to develop high-valued products and services fast.<br>
 In tis repository you will find a complete guide to learn everything to start the Scrum Culture in your project.<br>

 To learn more about scrum, be sure to read carefully all the files on this repository.